Ayfri/Deep-Research/README.md

 | Reasoning | High / Standard | Different reasoning approaches based on model |

 ## Contribution 🤝

+### API Key Management

+This application supports two ways to provide API keys:

+1.  **UI Configuration (Recommended for Local Use)**: Use the "API Key Settings" modal (accessible from the navbar) to enter your Perplexity and OpenAI keys.
+These are stored securely in your browser's `localStorage` and sent with each request.
+2.  **Server Environment Variables**: Set `PERPLEXITY_API_KEY` and `OPENAI_API_KEY` in a `.env` file at the project root.
+This is suitable for deployed environments or if you prefer not to store keys in the browser.

+The application prioritizes keys set in the UI.
+If UI keys are not found, it falls back to using the environment variables.

 Contributions are welcome!
 Please follow these steps: